 Glenwood Pet Hospital

-They have 5 vets who do them regularly, and when asked if a declaw is ok for a cat long term they said, yes and it’s up to the cat owner but some doctors won’t do them.
+Another employee said they have 5 vets who do them regularly, and when asked if a declaw is ok for a cat long term they said, yes and it’s up to the cat owner but some doctors won’t do them.

 Erie Animal Hospital